Microwave Site Trail Run

 Click on the map to download and print a pdf copy.

-At the turn around, Flyers pose atop the Starship Enterprise - named that because the water cistern looks like the disc of the Star Trek space ship.... oh well it does take a lot of imagination.
+At the turn around, Flyers pose atop the Starship Enterprise - called that because the water cistern looks like the disc of the Star Trek space ship by some Trekkies in the club .... oh well it does take a lot of imagination.
+However, Sierra Madre Search and Rescue calls it the Mushroom.

-If you get to the top of the road about 6:30PM in the last wednesday of September you can catch the sunset dropping over the adjacent ridge and a view out over Los Angeles.
+You can catch a spectacular sunset If you get to the top of the road about 18 minutes (at the end of August) before the published sunset and a great view out over Los Angeles.

 You will need a flashlight for the return trip but there are some good views of the San Gabriel Valley lights below when you reach the USFS heliport.